sj-piano/ethereum-smart-contract-toolset/README.md

 Most scripts accept a `network` argument, which specifies whether the script should connect to the local development blockchain (`local`), the Sepolia testnet (`testnet`), or the Ethereum mainnet (`mainnet`).
 It is `local` by default.

 Most scripts have `--help` functionality.
 E.g. you can run:
-`npm run --silent ts-node scripts/get-network-fees.ts -- --help`
+`npx --silent ts-node scripts/get-network-fees.ts --help`

 Most scripts can log at different levels of output.
 You can use `--log-level info` or `--debug` arguments.